 - Flashing Light – To be visible at night should I end up walking in the dark.
 Better to be viable.
 (Note I used this every morning when I set off early).

 - Camera – With mobile phones having such amazing cameras these days you can easily skip taking a camera but I took my small snap and go camera (which in the end I hardly used).

 Travel Hack For Items You Can Not Carry On Board

-I promised I would let you know my great travel hack to get around taking your hiking poles, sun screen and pen knife with you on your Camino.
+I promised I would let you know my great travel hack to get around taking your hiking poles, sunscreen and pen knife with you on your Camino.
 I like many others do not like the idea of checking in my backpack.
 If it doesn’t arrive at your final destination your Camino is ruined before you even start.
-So I suggest carrying on your backpack (make sure its still is within airline guidelines for hand luggage) and check in a postal tube packed with you items that you can not take on board.
+So I suggest carrying on your backpack (make sure it is still is within airline guidelines for hand luggage) and check-in a postal tube packed with you items that you can not take on board.

 Make sure you put your return home address as a label on the tube along with your name.
 Attach the check-in luggage tag around the tube and send it on its way.
 The good things with this is that if it doesn’t arrive it is not the end of the world, and you can quickly purchase the items again at your starting location before setting off.

 Update: The tube didn’t arrive.
 I did, however, purchase these items locally at around the same cost I purchased them at home so you could easily skip checking them in and buy them there.

 Common mistakes to avoid on

 Want to know what the most common mistakes are on the Camino and how you can avoid them?READ MORE